rrastogi69556/currency-converter/README.md

 - For simplicity, security is not implemented yet.
 - In order to make it simple enough, currency localization is limited to first value in "Accept-header" in the convert API.
 Visit http://localhost:8092 for the Swagger documentation.
+- This API makes the converted amount to be readable by the user in human format given "Accept-header" is choosen as language(default en).
+If this API needs to be used by another API, small conversion from readable format with currency to number format is required by standard JAVA NumberFormat API.

 ## Build and Run:
 - PMD plugin is integrated with maven for static code analysis and force the developers to maintain the code best